Zulmir Bečević

-Zulmir Bečević, (born 31 January 1982) is a Swedish-Bosnian author and academic.
+Zulmir Bečević (born 31 January 1982) is a Swedish-Bosnian author and academic.

+Biography

 In 1992 he and his family fled from the civil war in the Republic of Bosnia and Herzegovina to Sweden, an event that laid the foundation for his semi-biographical debut novel Resan som började med ett slut.
 The novel was published in 2006, and received positive reviews.

 His second novel, Svenhammeds journaler, was published in 2009; it was nominated for the August Prize in the Children and Young Adults category.
 A stage version of the book was produced at Folkteatern in Gävleborg in 2011.

 Bečević's third novel, Avblattefieringsprocessen, is a satire on the growing xenophobia in Swedish society.
 It was published in 2014.

 When Bečević came to Sweden as a 10-year-old with his family, they moved to Falkenberg where Bečević grew up and went to school.
 He has a Master's degree in political science from Växjö University, and a PhD in child studies from Linköping University.
 He is a senior lecturer at the Department of Social Work at University of Gothenburg.